msimonborg/jbuilder-jpartial/README.md

 Now you can call `json._post @post, author: @author`

-Again, if you're defining all of your partials in one config file, the extra call to a partial template is not necessary.
+Again, if you're defining all of your partials in one config file (best performance), the extra call to a partial template is not necessary.

+#### `config/initializers/jpartial.rb`
 ```ruby
 Jbuilder::Jpartial.configure do |jpartial|
   jpartial._post do |post, author:|